HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## Introduction

-Using HTTP compression makes a website load faster and therefore guarantees a better user experience.
-Running no compression on HTTP makes for a worse user experience, may affect the growth rate of the related web service, and can affect search rankings.
-Effective use of compression is an important part of [search engine optimization](./seo), because it can reduce [page weight](./page-weight) and improves [web performance](./performance).
+HTTP compression makes websites load faster and improves user experience.
+When used effectively, it can reduce [page weight](./page-weight), improve [web performance](./performance) and boost search rankings, so it's an important part of [search engine optimization](./seo).
+On the other hand, not using compression, or using it with a suboptimal configuration, can result in longer wait times for the user and can negatively affect the growth of a web service.

-While lossy compression works well for many images, audio and video, text as well as text-based data formats such as SVG require lossless compression, since we need to be able to recover the exact text after decompression.
+This chapter discusses lossless text compression.
+Lossy and lossless compression used in media formats such as images, audio and video is equally if not more important for increasing page speed, but is not the topic of this chapter.

 ## What type of content should we compress?

-For most text-based assets, such as [HTML](./markup), [CSS](./css), [JavaScript](./javascript), JSON, or SVG, as well as certain non-text formats such as woff, ttf, ico, using compression is recommended.
+HTTP compression is recommended for most text-based content, such as [HTML](./markup), [CSS](./css), [JavaScript](./javascript), JSON, or SVG.
+It's also recommended for certain non-text formats such as woff, ttf, ico because they still benefit from lossless compression.
+On the other hand, for media files such as images that are already compressed it doesn't provide a benefit because compressing already-compressed files doesn't reduce their size much and may even make them slightly larger.

 {{ figure_markup(
   image="compession-methods-by-content-type.png",